hakanayaz/PIRQ_Draft/Module 1/More_Examples/3_Object_Oriented_Example/C++/README.md

         `-DeclRefExpr 0xbf4700 <col:5> 'Qubit' lvalue Var 0xbc5660 'q1' 'Qubit'
 ```

-While some of this is opaque and not instructive (in particular, the first dozen or so lines), we can still glean some important insights from this step, such as
+While some of this is opaque and not instructive (in particular, the first dozen or so lines), we can still glean some important insights from this step, such as;

 1. Before we descend to IR, we can see how clang internally represents class structures.
 The Qubit class starts at the line labelled `-CXXRecordDecl 0xbc4b30`, where the parser encounters the `class` token which we saw at the start of the lexical analysis section.
 A class has nodes for information about its constructor, destructor, access specifiers, and one per attribute of that class.
 2. Methods are similarly pretty easy to read.
 The `X()` method we defined begins with the line `-CXXMethodDecl 0xbc5078`.
 Within it, each line of code is subdivided into statements according to the _grammar_ of the parser which generated this AST.
 The structure of these nodes allows the IR to be generated easily.
 For example, each `=` sign in our original code is represented by a `BinaryOperator` node, which two children.
 The LHS comes first, followed by the RHS - when traversing the AST in order to generate IR, it is easy to generate a sequence of low level Load - Modify - Store instructions without having to double back.
 3. Some "annotation" goes on at this step.
 For example, the parser recognizes that it needs to cast the numeric constants 1 and 0 from `int` types to `double`, and passes these instructions on with the tree nodes labeled `ImplicitCastExpr`.